 Old Town Hall & Astronomical Clock

-The pinnacle of the Old Town Hall is the Astronomical Clock built into the side of the tower.
+The pinnacle of the Old Town Hall is the Astronomical Clock.
 First installed in 1410, it is the third-oldest astronomical clock in the world and the oldest still in operation.
-As well as being an intricate piece of engineering, the invention is incredibly beautiful.

-Unless you visit super early, you can generally expect a large crowd surrounding the clock.
-Particularly on the hour when the clock performs a short spectacle.
-Don’t go with too higher expectation, but it’s always a crowd-pleaser and worth seeing all the same.
+Unless you visit super early, you can expect a large crowd surrounding the clock.
+Particularly on the hour when the clock puts on a short display.

 Book a Tour: Old Town Hall & Astronomical Clock Entrance Ticket